loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 In classic Logback, markers are typically used to [filter](https://logback.qos.ch/manual/filters.html#TurboFilter) log records.
 In Loki4j you can also use markers to dynamically set Loki labels for any particular log message.

-First, you need to make Loki4j scan markers attached to each log event:
+First, you need to make Loki4j scan markers attached to each log event by enabling `readMarkers` flag:

 ```xml
 <label>